 Losing a member of your family or close friend to suicide must be heart breaking.

-I understand the need for family members or work colleagues to campaign, to fundraise, to help others struggling.
+Many family members or work colleagues campaign, fundraising, to help others struggling.

 However, what if there is a problem with fundraising for mental health charities such as MIND.